Generation-UK-I/powershell-IntroToScripting/Intro_to_PS.md

 At this point there are two current versions of PowerShell, PowerShell 5 is included with Windows distributions by default and was built upon the legacy .NET Framework, PowerShell 7 is built upon .NET Core, and can be installed alongside version 5.
 I wouldn't be surprised if at some point in the future they're consolidated.

+The following tutorial should work within PowerShell 5 or 7.

 ## Variables

 We use the `$` character to declare, recall, and work with variables.